bataille/ocaml-transmission-rpc/README.md

 To each method of the Transmission rpc interface corresponds a function in the *Rpc* module.
 If needed, the types of arguments are defined in the *Request* module.
-These functions return structure defined in the *Result* module.
+These functions return structure defined in the *Answer* module.

 For example, you can get the name, status and upload ratio of every torrents currently processed using: